KanHarI/GraphEnas/README.md

 The activation function after all convolutions is a "fuzzy relu" - a modified softplus that has equal value to a relu at 0 and a derivative of 1 to prevent gradient explosion or diminishing.

+# Model

+The `supergraph.py` file contains the model generating network.
+The `model.py` file contains the implementation of a single model using the output of the supergraph.
+The `graphsage.py` file contains the graph convolution neural net.

 # Running

 Install pytorch and scikit-learn.
 Then run `py -3 -m test`.
 Works much better on GPU-equipped systems...